satand/strimzi-mirroring/README.md

 ### Export the primary kafka mirroring services using submariner

-If you have the submariner CLI binary installed in your local machine you can execute this commands in a local shell, otherwise you can use the same terminal opened in the backup-control-plain container previusly when we installed submariner components:
+If you have the Submariner CLI binary installed in your machine you can execute this commands in a local shell, otherwise you can use the same terminal opened in the backup-control-plain container to install Submariner components:

 ```bash
 subctl export service --context kind-primary --namespace kafka streams-cluster-kafka-mirroring-bootstrap